kign/c4wa/etc/doc/language.md

 Finally, `c4wa` does process so-called "line directives" inserted by a preprocessor and therefore will use proper line numbers when reporting syntax errors.

-## Built-in functions and built-in libraries
+## Built-in functions, built-in libraries and system libraries

 While there is nothing resembling C standard library in `c4wa`, it does support a few utilities.
-They come in the form of _built-in functions_ and _built-in libraries_.
+They come in the form of _built-in functions_, _built-in libraries_ and _system libraries_.

 **Built-in functions** are typically such that could be directly mapped to WASM instructions (in other words, they are _inline_ functions).
 There is a full list further down in the documentation.

-**Built-in libraries**, on the other hand, are separate pieces of functionality that could be optionally added to the generated WAT.
+**Built-in libraries**, on the other hand, are separate pieces of functionality that could be optionally added to the output.
 They don't become available unless explicitly "linked" with `-l<library name>` command line option.
 Technically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are part of the compiler installation.